-Herndon draws from a reservoir of original material spanning eight albums that have long found her sliding with ease from genre to genre. iTunes may soon run out of apt descriptors for Herndon’s music; her releases have been termed ‘blues,’ ‘country,’ ‘indie rock,’ ‘jazz’ and ‘pop,’ even 'avant-garde.'
+Herndon draws from a reservoir of original material spanning ten albums that have long found her sliding with ease from genre to genre. iTunes may soon run out of apt descriptors for Herndon’s music; her releases have been termed ‘blues,’ ‘country,’ ‘indie rock,’ ‘jazz’ and ‘pop,’ even 'avant-garde.'
 One moment she’s covering a Dylan classic in French with delicate fingerpicking on her guitar and the next may find her sitting at a keyboard paying homage to any number of fellow Oklahoma songsmiths, such as Woody Guthrie, Jimmy Webb, Leon Russell or J.J.
 Cale.
 All in an inspired style uniquely Herndonesque.

-At present, she is working to release a new full-length album of songs, her ninth record to date, as a follow-up to SPIN, the 2015 EP released by Susan and her band, the Bella Counsel-- along with Bob French and Randall Coyne and Susan on upright bass, Bella.
+At present, she is working to release a new full-length album of songs, her eleventh record to date, as a follow-up to SPIN, the 2016 EP released by Susan and her band, the Bella Counsel-- along with Bob French and Randall Coyne and Susan on upright bass, Bella.
 On her album, VAGABONDE~ Herndon collected a number of French songs and the album was a featured favorite record of the year by Jerry Wofford of the Tulsa World.
 Her album, All Fall Down, found her working with Texas musical legend Lloyd Maines and the perpetually lost gonzo Bob Livingston as co-producers.

 In the meantime, she has worked diligently in raising funds for the esteemed Woody Guthrie Folk Festival by producing the WOW, Women of WoodyFest, Fundraiser and Roadshows, now in its 4th Annual year.